paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 A prior section 509 of Pub.
 L. 107–296 was renumbered section 520 and is classified to [section 321i of this title](./chapter-001-homeland-security-organization.md#section-321i).

 #### Amendments
 2016—Subsec. (c)(2).
 Pub.
-L. 114–328 inserted “; Joint Task Force” after “Official” in heading and “or Director of a Joint Task Force established under [section 348 of this title](./chapter-001-homeland-security-organization.md#section-348)” before “shall” in introductory provisions in text.
+L. 114–328 inserted “; Joint Task Force” after “Official” in heading and “or Director of a Joint Task Force established under [section 348 of this title](./chapter-001-homeland-security-organization.md#section-348)” before “shall” in introductory provisions.

 #### Change of Name
 Any reference to the Administrator of the Federal Emergency Management Agency in title VI of Pub.
 L. 109–295 or an amendment by title VI to be considered to refer and apply to the Director of the Federal Emergency Management Agency until Mar.
 31, 2007, see section 612(f)(2) of Pub.
 L. 109–295, set out as a note under [section 313 of this title](./chapter-001-homeland-security-organization.md#section-313).